 Table 3 shows performance results for streams of individual instructions.
 The average cycle time is given in LUT4 delays and the fire pattern is the repeating pattern of cycle times for the instruction stream.
 The 'no eefwd' versions mean that each instruction had, as a source register, the destination of the previous instruction so that the exefwd gate did not early fire.
-Not surprisingly, the logical and shift instructions have the same timings if the exefwd gate fires early because the register file to idecode path becomes the bottleneck in this case.
+Not surprisingly, the logical and shift instructions are the fastest.
+The logical and shift instructions have the same timings if the exefwd gate fires early because the register file to idecode path becomes the bottleneck in this case.
 The bypass for the logical operations only increases performance if the exefwd gate does not early fire because this causes the ALU to become the critical path.
 The jump/branch streams were two-instruction streams where the jump/branch was followed by a nop instruction.
+Speedup in the PL CPU is achieved via early evaluation, bypass operation, slack matching buffering, and instruction reordering.
+Table 4 shows the speedup contribution for each of these components for the bubblesort benchmark.
+The slowdown for the PL CPU without any of the performance enhancing features is expected as the PL wrapper latches add latency to the critical paths.
+It is evident that adding early evaluation provided the largest performance increase.

-Table 4: Speedup contributions within the PL CPU
+Table 4.
+Speedup contributions within the PL CPU

 PL CPU Version Spdup (bubbl)

-a. no ALU bypass, no eeval, no -1.14
+a. no ALU bypass, no eeval, no slack -1.14

-token buffs, no instruction reorder
+matching buffers, no instruction reorder

 b.
 ALU bypass only -1.04

 c.
-Version b $+$ early eval 1.24
+Version b + early eval 1.24

 d.
-Version c $+$ token buff 1.30
+Version c + slack matching buffers 1.30

 e.
 Version d + instruction reorder 1.37